 Coming to university is a time of great change and might bring you challenges.
 Try these self-help resources to help manage your studies.

 Sometimes personal difficulties affect your attendance or ability to complete assessments.
-You can ask the exam board to take them into consideration by submitting extenuating circumstances.
+You can ask the exam board to take them into consideration by submitting exceptional circumstances.

 Talk to the Students' Union's advice and support service or your personal or senior tutor for help and advice on how to do this.